pmem/pmdk/doc/libpmempool.3.md

 troubleshooting.
 It may be useful for testing and debugging purposes also.

-Currently **libpmempool** implements only consistency check and repair functions.

 # POOL CHECKING FUNCTIONS #

 To perform check provided by **libpmempool**, a *check context*